-- the severity of the disease under investigation; - the patient eligibility criteria for the study in question; - the perceived risks and benefits of the product candidate under study; - our payments for conducting clinical trials; - the patient referral practices of physicians; - the ability to monitor patients adequately during and after treatment; and, - the proximity and availability of clinical trial sites for prospective patients.
+- the severity of the disease under investigation; - the design of the clinical trial, including the patient eligibility criteria for the study in question; - the perceived risks and benefits of the product candidate under study; - our payments for conducting clinical trials; - the patient referral practices of physicians; - our ability to recruit clinical trial investigators with the appropriate competencies and experiences; - our ability to obtain and maintain patient consents; - the ability to monitor patients adequately during and after treatment; - reporting of preliminary results of any of our clinical trial sites; - the proximity and availability of clinical trial sites for prospective patients; and - factors we may not be able to control that may limit patients, principal investigators or staff or clinical site availability, such as the ongoing COVID-19 pandemic.

 Our inability to enroll a sufficient number of patients for clinical trials could result in significant delays and could require us to abandon one or more clinical trials altogether.
-Enrollment delays in our clinical trials may result in increased development costs for our product candidates and in delays to commercially launching our product candidates, if approved, which may cause the value of our company to decline and limit our ability to obtain additional financing.
+Enrollment delays in our clinical trials may result in increased development costs for our product candidates, delays in the availability of preliminary or final results, and delays to commercially launching our product candidates, if approved, which may cause the value of our company to decline and limit our ability to obtain additional financing.